 Installing a Sub Panel for a Detached Building

 Do I need to run a ground wire for a 200 amp sub panel that is 200 feet away from the main panel?
-Grounding a Remote Sub Panel at a Detached Building.
+Grounding a Remote Sub Panel at a Detached Building.© By: Dave Rongey

 Grounding a Sub Panel at a Detached Building

-Electrical Question #1: Do I need to run a ground wire for a 200 amp sub panel that is 200 feet away from the main panel?
+Electrical Project #1: Do I need to run a ground wire for a 200 amp sub panel that is 200 feet away from the main panel?

 - My question is about Grounding a Sub-Panel: I am installing a 200 amp sub panel to an existing structure that is 200 plus feet away from the main panel.

-- The structure has a uffer ground rod installed, (20 foot rebar tied to the main slab / footing rebar) and I can install secondary grounded rod as well outside.
+- The structure has a ufer ground rod installed, (20 foot rebar tied to the main slab / footing rebar) and I can install secondary grounded rod as well outside.

 - Question: can the structure stand alone with its own grounding system? or do I need to run a ground wire back to the main panel.

 - I am Using 2/0 copper wire in PVC conduit buried to get from the main panel to the structure.

 This electrical wiring question came from Dennis, in Placereville, California.